ndwarshuis/org-sql/README.md

 The only required key for these is `:database` which is the database name to use.

-Any needs not met by the the more specific keys below can be covered using the `:args` and `:env` keys.
+Most other needs should be satisfied by the database-specific keys in each subsection below.
+If your configuration requires more than this, the `:args` and `:env` key exists as catchall keys.
 The former is a list of additional arguments to send to the client command, and the latter is a list of 2-membered lists like `(VAR VAL)` which sets the environmental values with which the client command will run.
 Consult the documentation for the client command (eg `psql`, `mysql`, or `sqlcmd`) for which arguments and environemtal variables make sense.

 #### Postgres